Kanae Kijima: Criminal trial

 The prosecution said in a statement: "The night sky is spreading out of the window.
 When the night breaks, it becomes snow-covered.
 Even if you don't see when the snow has fallen, you can find that it has fallen in the middle of the night."
-Using metaphors, the emphasis on accumulation of circumstantial evidence was sufficient enough to prove Kijima's guilt.
+Using metaphors, the emphasis on accumulation of circumstantial evidence was sufficient to prove Kijima's guilt.

 On the other hand, Kanae and her defense team claimed that the bribes were voluntarily handed over to her, and their deaths were either accidental or suicide, which warranted an acquittal.

 The Saitama District Court, with presiding judge Kazuyuki Okuma, acknowledged the prosecutors' accusations, sentencing Kanae Kijima to death.
 She was the first female defendant to be given such a sentence in a lay judge trial.
 She appealed on the very same day.

 Tokyo High Court appeal

 The Tokyo High Court of Appeals also upheld the death sentence, and on March 12, 2014, dismissed Kijima's appeal.
 On that same day, she decided to appeal to the Supreme Court.